-However, the demand is increasing as well, due to consumers are increasingly concern about nutrition, health and food quality.
-Major concerns appear also due to food crisis involving pesticide residue on fresh produce, food contamination by chemicals in dairy and seafood products and the unregulated use of additives in processed food (2).
+Globally, there is a growing demand for organic food (1).
+However, in Malaysia, the organic food industry remains relatively small, with over 60% of organic food products being imported (2).
+This trend is changing as consumers become increasingly concerned about nutrition, health, and food quality.
+Key concerns are arising due to food crises related to pesticide residues on fresh produce, chemical contamination in dairy and seafood products, and the unregulated use of additives in processed foods (2).

-Furthermore, with the rise of obesity, type 2 diabetes and coronary heart disease people are becoming more aware of the effect of their eating habits on health.
-Some people opt for organic produce food also due to the environmental awareness and threat posed by pesticides use in the conventional farming activities (2).
+Moreover, the rise in obesity, type 2 diabetes, and coronary heart disease has made people more aware of the impact of their dietary habits on their health.
+Some individuals also opt for organic produce due to environmental concerns and the threats posed by the use of pesticides in conventional farming (2).

-“Basically, organic farming utilises natural ways to manage crops.
-When planting crops, natural fertilisers such as manure or compost are used to feed the soil and plants instead of synthetic fertilisers.
-Some fastidious parties would even go as far as to ensure that the manure comes from organically bred animals, and that the compost is produced from waste material of organic locations.
-Instead of using chemicals and insecticides to control pests and reduce plant disease, organic farms use natural ingredients such as enzymes or plant-based pesticides.
-They also practised companion planting, where certain plants that are known to repel insects (such as marigold or bunga tahi ayam) are planted close to crops (3,4)”
+"Organic farming employs natural methods to manage crops.
+Natural fertilizers like manure and compost are used to nourish the soil and plants, as opposed to synthetic fertilizers.
+Some go to great lengths to ensure that the manure comes from organically raised animals and the compost is derived from waste materials at organic locations.
+Instead of using chemicals and insecticides, organic farms use natural ingredients like enzymes or plant-based pesticides.
+They also practice companion planting, where certain plants known to repel insects, such as marigolds, are grown near crops (3,4)."

-In Malaysia, Malaysia Department of Agriculture (DOA) is the body responsible for the National Standard of Organic Food Industry, they also conduct regular checking on all the organic produce food, and certify it, whilst Malaysia Agriculture Research and Development Institute (MARDI) is the body who actively conduct activities to educate farmers on organic farming etc (2).
+In Malaysia, the Department of Agriculture (DOA) is responsible for regulating the National Standard of the Organic Food Industry and conducts routine inspections and certification of organic produce.
+The Malaysia Agriculture Research and Development Institute (MARDI) actively engages in educating farmers on organic farming practices (2).